top of page

 Churchill Archaeology Wales

-Churchill Archaeology is well respected in Monmouthshire and beyond, with Clients including Monmouthshire County Council, Cadw, Amey, Ministry of Justice, Church in Wales and English Heritage.
+Churchill Archaeology delivers expert, professional heritage solutions across South-East Wales, the Marches and beyond.
 No job is too big or too small.
 Here are examples of some of the recent archaeological projects Churchill Archaeology has undertaken.
 Further details about the projects can be find below:

 Chance Glassworks, Smethwick - Archaeological Consultant